We take your privacy seriously

 We pay close attention to protecting our Clients information and privacy.
 Because we are managing personal data like resumes and Applicants’ information, we have set ambitious and high safety standards that ensure that any information that may directly or indirectly identify our Users (i.e. Clients, Applicants or Visitors of our Websites), “personal information”, will be treated securely and confidentially, in compliance with applicable laws and regulations.

 Scope of the policy

-Our web-based SaaS or related services (our “Services”) directly by our Clients, or by their Applicants, collected on behalf of Clients;
+Our web-based SaaS or related services (our “Services”) directly by our Clients or by their Applicants, collected on behalf of our Clients;

 Individuals signing up for our marketing initiatives, such as events, webinars, and newsletters (“Marketing Initiatives”).

 We process the personal information collected through these means on behalf of Clients.
 Thus Clients act as Data Controllers (according to Article 4 GDPR “‘controller’ means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data”), and as such, are also responsible for ensuring that their collection and use of Applicants’ data complies with the GDPR, while we mainly act as a Data Processor on Client’s behalf (according to Article 4 GDPR “‘processor’ means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller”).